marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "** operator"}}

-Note that JavaScript _does_ have an operator for exponentiation (`2 ** 10`), which could have made this code a lot shorter—but would also have ruined the example.
+Note that JavaScript also has an operator for exponentiation (`2 ** 10`), which you would use to compute this in real code—but that would have ruined the example.

 {{index "loop body", "do loop", ["control flow", loop]}}